Texas Revolution: Texas Consultation and the Matamoros Expedition

 Leading federalists in Mexico, including former governor Viesca, Lorenzo de Zavala, and José Antonio Mexía, were advocating a plan to attack centralist troops in Matamoros.
 Council members were taken with the idea of a Matamoros Expedition.
 They hoped it would inspire other federalist states to revolt and keep the bored Texian troops from deserting the army.
 Most importantly, it would move the war zone outside Texas.
 The Council officially approved the plan on December 25, and on December 30 Johnson and his aide Dr. James Grant took the bulk of the army and almost all of the supplies to Goliad to prepare for the expedition.
 Historian Stuart Reid posits that Grant was secretly in the employ of the British government, and that his plan to capture Matamoros, and thus tie Texas more tightly to Mexico, may have been an unofficial plan of his to advance the interests of his employers in the region.
+(Note: As of March 2015, no other historian has examined Reid's theory in detail.
+The Texas State Historical Association's article on Grant was written by Reid and includes mention of this theory.)

 Petty bickering between Smith and the Council members increased dramatically, and on January 9, 1836, Smith threatened to dismiss the Council unless they agreed to revoke their approval of the Matamoros Expedition.
 Two days later the Council voted to impeach Smith and named James W. Robinson the Acting Governor.
 It was unclear whether either side actually had the authority to dismiss the other.
 By this point, Texas was essentially in anarchy.

 Under orders from Smith, Houston successfully dissuaded all but 70 men from continuing to follow Johnson.
 With his own authority in question following Smith's impeachment, Houston washed his hands of the army and journeyed to Nacogdoches to negotiate a treaty with Cherokee leaders.
 Houston vowed that Texas would recognize Cherokee claims to land in East Texas as long as the Indians refrained from attacking settlements or assisting the Mexican army.
 In his absence, Fannin, as the highest-ranking officer active in the regular army, led the men who did not want to go to Matamoros to Goliad.